-A week after it hit Corsica, the government announced the deployment of five weather buoys on Thursday to better forecast the storm.
+A week after it hit Corsica, the government announced, Thursday, August 25, the deployment of five weather buoys to better forecast the storm.

-After putting Corsica on yellow alert for thunderstorms on August 17, Meteo-France changed the island to orange alert at around 8:30 a.m. the next day, minutes before the storm hit the coast.
-Very brutal and sudden, the storm caused a lot of damage in just a few hours and caused five deaths.
+After putting Corsica on yellow alert for thunderstorms on August 17, Meteo-France changed the island to orange alert at around 8:30 a.m. the next day just minutes before the storm hit the coast.
+And five people died.

-Visiting the island on Thursday, after visiting the places most affected by this deadly storm such as Girolata (Corse-du-Sud) and Calvi (Haute-Cours), Mr Burville felt that it was “necessary to adapt to the consequences of climate change, Better prevention to better protect the population.”
+Visiting the island on Thursday, after visiting the places most affected by this deadly storm such as Girolata (Corse-du-Sud) and Calvi (Haute-Cours), Mr Burville felt it was necessary.
+“Adapting to the Consequences of Climate Change, Better Prevention to Better Protect Populations”.

-Harvey Burville also indicated that “the State is ready to support the community of Corsica in strengthening the security of navigation and infrastructure, especially the port and light moorings”.
+Hervé Berville also specified this “The State is ready to support the community of Corsica to strengthen the safety of navigation and infrastructure, especially the port and light moorings”.